o1-labs/proof-systems/book/src/rfcs/ffadd.md

 ## Gadget

 The foreign field gadget will be composed by 4 sets of `RangeCheck` gadgets for witnesses $a, b, r, u$ accounting for 16 rows in total; followed by one row with `ForeignFieldAdd` gate type; a final `ForeignFieldAdd` with a `Zero` row.
+The first four rows constrain the range of the left input.
+The following four constrain the range of the right input.
+The next range check is for the result of the addition of left and right.
+Next, a final range check for the upper bound therm.
+Then the foreign field addition gate performs the actual addition.
+And the final foreign field addition gate (followed by a zero gate) takes care of the final upper bound operation.
 A total of 19 rows with 15 columns in Kimchi.

 | Row(s) | Gate type(s)        | Witness |
 | ------ | ------------------- | ------- |